molevolworkshop/molevolworkshop.github.io/README.md

 and Other).
 The next sections point out which files contain the information for these pages.

-Lectures and lab materials are stored in [moledata](https://github.com/molevolworkshop/moledata) but are pulled onto the website files upon deployment. **NOTE:** if `moledata` is updated, the website is not automatically updated and will need to be rebuilt to be updated.
+Lectures and lab materials are stored in [moledata](https://github.com/molevolworkshop/moledata) but are pulled onto the website files upon deployment.

 ### Home page